Side Information Fusion for Recommender Systems over Heterogeneous Information Network

-{\institution{4Paradigm Inc., Beijing China}} { \institution{Department of Computer Science and Engineering, Hong Kong University of Science and Technology, Hong Kong} } {\institution{4Paradigm Inc., Beijing China}} { \institution{Department of Computer Science and Engineering, Hong Kong University of Science and Technology, Hong Kong}} { \institution{Department of Computer Science and Engineering, Hong Kong University of Science and Technology, Hong Kong} } { \institution{Department of Computer Science and Engineering, Hong Kong University of Science and Technology, Hong Kong} } { \institution{Department of Computer Science and Engineering, Hong Kong University of Science and Technology, Hong Kong} } \shortauthors{Zhao, H. et al}
+{\institution{4Paradigm Inc., Shenzhen China}} { \institution{Department of Computer Science and Engineering, Hong Kong University of Science and Technology, Hong Kong} } {\institution{4Paradigm Inc., Hong Kong}} {\institution{Department of Electronic Engineering, Tsinghua University, Beijing, China}} { \institution{Department of Computer Science and Engineering, Hong Kong University of Science and Technology, Hong Kong} } { \institution{Department of Computer Science and Engineering, Hong Kong University of Science and Technology, Hong Kong} } { \institution{Department of Computer Science and Engineering, Hong Kong University of Science and Technology, Hong Kong} } \shortauthors{Zhao, H. et al}